You’ve got choices! You can say

 - Toe Ron Toe as the American visitors do

-- plain and simple T.O.
+- or plain and snappy T.O.

-- the newer T dot
+- or the newer T dot

 I set up this folder to encourage me to take a closer look at the space I spend most of my time in.
 While I lug my camera gear 5000 kilometers to capture special places and moments, I too often walk by the very same magic in my own backyard!
 The following posts are my ongoing attempt to pay more attention to these everyday views.

 Toronto’s Main Street In Transition – Yonge Street From Yorkville to Dundas

 Toronto’s Main Street In Transition – Yonge From Dundas to the Harbour

 Toronto Sunday Morning: Cycling The Lakeshore To Port Credit